 Jacob's commitment to truthfulness, integrity, and obedience to God were the "secrets" of his success.
-His life serves as a reminder for how we should conduct ourselves today in our places of business, in our communities, and in our homes.
-As Solomon wrote, "He [the LORD] holds success in store for the upright, he is a shield to those whose walk is blameless [tam]" (Proverbs 2:7).
+His life serves as a reminder for how we should conduct ourselves today.
+As Solomon wrote, "He [the Lord] holds success in store for the upright, he is a shield to those whose walk is blameless [tam]" (Proverbs 2:7).